7-7-7-10/7-7-7-10.github.io/README.md

 ## License

-This project currently has no license.
-Please contact the repository owner for permissions.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact